Russian fairy tale: Alexander Afanasyev

 Alexander Afanasyev began collecting fairy tales at a time when folklore was viewed as simple entertainment.
 His interest in folklore stemmed from his interest in ancient Slavic mythology.
 During the 1850s, Afanasyev began to record part of his collection from tales dating to Boguchar, his birthplace.
-More of his collection came from the work of Vladimir Dhal and the Russian Geographical Society who collected tales from all around the Russian Empire.
+More of his collection came from the work of Vladimir Dal and the Russian Geographical Society who collected tales from all around the Russian Empire.
 Afanasyev was a part of the few who attempted to create a written collection of Russian folklore.
 This lack in collections of folklore was due to the control that the Church Slavonic had on printed literature in Russia, which allowed for only religious texts to be spread.
 To this, Afanasyev replied, “There is a million times more morality, truth and human love in my folk legends than in the sanctimonious sermons delivered by Your Holiness!”

-Between 1855 and 1863, Afanasyev edited Popular Russian Tales [Narodnye russkie skazki], which had been modeled after the Grimm's Tales.
+Between 1855 and 1863, Afanasyev edited Russian Fairy Tales (Narodnye russkie skazki), which had been modelled after Grimms' Fairy Tales.
 This publication had a vast cultural impact over Russian scholars by establishing a desire for folklore studies in Russia.
 The rediscovery of Russian folklore through written text led to a generation of great Russian authors to come forth.
 Some of these authors include Leo Tolstoy and Fyodor Dostoevsky.
 Folktales were quickly produced in written text and adapted.
-Since the production of this collection, Russian tales remain understood and recognized all over Russia.
+Since the production of this collection, Russian tales remain understood and recognised all over Russia.

 Alexander Pushkin

 Alexander Pushkin is known as one of Russia’s leading writers and poets.
-He is known for popularizing fairy tales in Russia and changed Russian literature by writing stories no one before him could.
-Pushkin is considered Russia’s Shakespeare as, during a time when most of the Russian population was illiterate, he gave Russian’s the ability to desire in a less-strict Christian and a more pagan way through his fairy tales.
+He is known for popularising fairy tales in Russia and changed Russian literature by writing stories no one before him could.
+Pushkin is considered Russia’s Shakespeare.

 Pushkin gained his love for Russian fairy tales from his childhood nurse, Ariana Rodionovna, who told him stories from her village when he was young.
 His stories served importance to Russians past his death in 1837, especially during times political turmoil during the start of the 20th century, in which, “Pushkin’s verses gave children the Russian language in its most perfect magnificence, a language which they may never hear or speak again, but which will remain with them as an eternal treasure.”

 The value of his fairy tales was established a hundred years after Pushkin’s death when the Soviet Union declared him a national poet.
 Pushkin’s work was previously banned during the Czarist rule.
 During the Soviet Union, his tales were seen acceptable for education, since Pushkin’s fairy tales spoke of the poor class and had anti-clerical tones.